knightazura/ghost-sdk/App-Ideas.md

 * Hook into saving/deleting of posts (observer pattern)
 * Ability to like posts, track views.
 Some sort of stats tracking per post which can be used for sorting by likes, views, etc
 * Tag Cloud
+* Include "featured post" on front page - one way to do this would be have a "featured" tag and an api for `/tag/:tag`

 Quick List from looking around GitHub / Forum: